vitorfhc/SquareOrDie/README.md

 ----
 ## Mechanics
 #### Movements
+Moving: <br>
-Moving: W A S D <br>
+Player 1: W A S D <br>
+Player 2: U H J K <br>
+Player 3: KB ARROWS <br>

 #### Keep moving!
 Yeah, if you stop moving you die.
-Keep moving.
+Keep moving. <br>
+<i>You have 100 of life, each second stopped make you loose some, but if you walk you recover it.</i>

 ---
 ### Gamemodes